Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 # Validation

-Validation is a core pillar of the Forest Network, ensuring that AI-based services (Offers) submitted by Providers meet protocol-specific quality standards.
-To accomplish this, Forest Network defines a **Validator Daemon Template**, which Protocol Owners customize for their unique validation requirements.
+Validation is a core pillar of the ForestAI Network, ensuring that AI-based services (Offers) submitted by Providers meet protocol-specific quality standards.
+To accomplish this, ForestAI Network defines a **Validator Daemon Template**, which Protocol Owners customize for their unique validation requirements.
 All Validators within a Protocol run an instance of this daemon.
 Below is an overview of the validation-related components and workflow.

 ## Validation Lifecycle